 Hybrid Quadrotor HQ-60

-Latitude has developed a new concept for long endurance vertical takeoff and landing.
+HQ-60 by Latitude Engineering is a new concept for long endurance vertical takeoff and landing.
 Utilizing Cloud Cap technology’s Piccolo Autopilot we have enabled a role-expanding capability for unmanned systems.

 HYBRID QUADROTOR TECHNOLOGY OFFERS SIGNIFICANT ADVANTAGES OVER EXISTING “RUNWAY INDEPENDENT” UNMANNED AIR SYSTEMS, INCLUDING: